TheBeastBHR/Universal-Converter/tests/TESTING.md

 4. Verify package.json scripts are correct

 ### **Extension not detecting text:**
-1. Check that text is properly highlighted/selected
+1. Check that only the measurement itself is highlighted/selected (not surrounding context)
 2. Ensure content script is loaded (check Extensions page)
 3. Verify the page allows content scripts
 4. Check for JavaScript errors in browser console
+5. Try selecting just the number and unit (e.g., "5.5 kg" not "The package weighs 5.5 kg")

 ## Continuous Integration